zerok-ai/zk-operator/README.md

 ### Running on the cluster
-1. Install the operator on a running cluster with out rebuild.
+1. Install the operator on a running cluster without rebuild.

 ```
-./scripts/install.sh
+make install
 ```

 2. To create a new build of the operator and push to gke.

 ```
-./scripts/build.sh
+make build
 ```

 3. Uninstall operator

 ```
-./scripts/uninstall.sh
+make uninstall
 ```